 |60 years||80-136 bpm||160 bpm|

 |65 years||78-132 bpm||155 bpm|

 CRFitness has a very good article that will teach you what you need to know: How to Take a Resting Heart Rate.

 Also, a very comprehensive article, explaining what heart zone training is, the different training zones and their benefits, and how to calculate your target heart rate zone, written by David De Haan, Understanding Heart Zone Training: All You Need to Know .

 Homework for You

 You may not have done this in years, but you have some homework to do.
 And this homework will benefit you immediately.
 For the next few weeks, track your heart rate manually (or with your fitness tracker) and keep a simple journal.
 If your tracker keeps this information, check it each day.
 Record what the rate when you first wake up and are still at rest and then again while active.
-If you are very active, record your peak rate as well as what you are doing at that time (running, biking, weights, etc.).
+If you are highly active, record your peak rate as well as what you are doing at that time (running, biking, weights, etc.).

 The bottom line: listen to your heart and hear what it is saying.

-In the next few articles we’ll focus on how you can use this information to motivate yourself, so stay tuned!
+In the next few articles, we’ll focus on how you can use this information to motivate yourself, so stay tuned!
 Thank you for spending part of your day with us.

 Let us know if you have a good way to track your HR – we’d love to hear from you!
 Wishing you the best of health!